 What I will do instead is give you some of my favorites, plus some hints about great authors and types of opening courses that might be worth your money.

 ChessMood has the highest-quality chess courses on the market.
 The founder and head Coach GM Avetik Grigoryan has a very healthy approach to openings.
 Lots of plans & ideas, little concrete move-by-move theory.

-Start with the simplified repertoire, watch some model games and only then dive deeper in the theory if needed.
+Start with the simplified repertoire, watch some model games, and only then dive deeper into the theory if needed.